vanatteveldt/issuepositions/annotations/progress.md

 We are currently testing the coding issue and polarity in a single job (i.e. asking "which of these dimensions is this a position on" and "is the actor in favour of or against <issue>".

 If possible, it would probably be better to 'guess' the issue and ask a single question (favour/neutral/against/no position).
 The people on the CAP project released a model that should code issues, we can also try a zero/few shot model based on the first codings that are happening now

+Update: We've coded 100 sentences (that contained an issue position) by 3 coders (Jessica, Nel, Wouter).
+Reliability (alpha) was .66 for topic, .4 for polarity.
+We manually looked at all disagreements and resolved all disagreements (giving 100 more or less 'gold' sentences), and changed the topic list and coding instructions to cover these cases.
+We will now code 100 more sentenecs to see if reliaiblity increases.